vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

   * `:implicit`

     A boolean specifying if typeobject arguments are to be implicitly serialized.
 Can be negated.
-See the section [Implicit Or Explicit](Implicit Or Explicit).
+See the section [Implicit Or Explicit Declarations](Implicit Or Explicit Declarations).

   * `:lazy`